DeSantis says Biden ‘neglecting’ domestic problems with Ukraine trip - NewsBreak

 “We have a lot of problems accumulating here in our own country that he is neglecting,” DeSantis said in an appearance on Fox News after news of Biden’s surprise trip to visit with Ukrainian President Volodymyr Zelensky.

-Biden made the visit to the war-torn capital of Kyiv just days before the country’s war with Russia reaches its first anniversary.
+Biden made the visit to the war-torn capital of Kyiv just days before the country’s war with Russia reaches its one-year anniversary.

 The president said the trip was meant to showcase the strength of Ukraine and the solidarity of the U.S., while also announcing an additional $500 million in American support to Ukraine.